Frequently Asked Questions

 What Is FDA Approval?

 The American Food and Drug Administration (FDA) is a government agency which stringently reviews the results of scientific research carried out by product manufacturers.
 If a product has gained FDA approval, you can be safe in the knowledge that the benefits of that product are considered to outweigh any known risks for its proposed use.
-Botulinum toxin A has been approved by the FDA for use in the forehead (frown), between the eyebrows (‘11’ lines) and around the eyes (‘crow’s feet’).
+Botulinum toxin A has been approved by the FDA for use in the forehead (frown), between the eyebrows (‘11’ lines) and around the eyes (‘crow’s feet’) as an anti-wrinkle treatment.

 Is My Face Numbed Prior to Any Injections?